-How many “Mexican” theme dinners in a row can you throw before your friends start to wonder if you know how to make anything else?
-I am hoping A LOT, because now that I’ve discovered Instant Pot Mexican Casserole, it’s all Mexican and margs from here until someone schedules an intervention.
+How many Mexican theme dinners in a row can you host before your friends start to wonder if you know how to cook anything else?
+I am hoping A LOT, because now that I’ve discovered Instant Pot Mexican Casserole, it’s all Mexican-plus-margs from here until someone schedules an intervention.
 True to its “casserole” name, this recipe yields a generous portion, so it can feed a crowd.
 It also reheats well, meaning that if you make this Instant Pot Mexican Casserole for a smaller group or even just yourself, you’ll have tasty leftovers to enjoy all week.
 New to the Instant Pot?
 This recipe is easy, so it’s perfect for learning your way around the electric pressure cooker.

 After all, “No, I do not want an easy, flavorful, filling, all-in-one-meal that I can smother in avocado and cheese” was said by….

 WAIT.
 No one has ever said that before.

 And if they have, they haven’t tried an Instant Pot Mexican recipe yet!

 This pressure cooker Mexican casserole is the complete dinner package.